riskframe/ai-rmm/framework/map-2.1.md

 ### Map 2.1.4.
 Document AI Technique Selection and Design.

+To effectively document AI technique selection and design, it's crucial to detail the rationale behind the chosen techniques, including their suitability for specific tasks and use cases.
+This documentation should outline the design considerations, such as algorithm choices, model architectures, and parameter settings, along with any trade-offs made during the selection process.
+Additionally, capturing the decision-making process and any alternatives considered provides valuable insights for future reference and evaluation.

+Documenting the rationale for selecting specific AI techniques and methods involves explaining the reasoning behind each choice, considering factors like performance, suitability, and compatibility with project goals.
+Describing the design choices for AI components entails detailing the data preprocessing steps, model training parameters, and hyperparameter optimization methods used.
+Additionally, acknowledging the limitations and assumptions associated with the chosen AI techniques ensures transparency and informs decision-making processes for future iterations.

 #### Sub Practices

 1. Create comprehensive documentation that clearly explains the rationale for selecting specific AI techniques and methods.